lobosi/Global-Emissions-Analysis/README.md

 ### Description

 This repository provides a comprehensive analysis of global emissions, exploring the interplay between CO₂ output, economic growth, population trends, and energy consumption.
-Through a series of Jupyter Notebooks, it offers both aggregate and per-capita perspectives, highlighting key patterns and relationships that inform our understanding of environmental impact and sustainability.
+The analyses are based on a dataset compiled and curated by the repository author, available [here](https://github.com/lobosi/energy_dataset).
+Through a series of Jupyter Notebooks, the repository offers both aggregate and per-capita perspectives, highlighting key patterns and relationships that inform our understanding of environmental impact and sustainability.

 ### Content